BGuerrero825/Cyber-Notes/Windows/WinDbg.md

 add `L` and number to only print X amount of bytes
-`dd poi(REGISTER)` : get data from register pointer address `da ...` : display ASCII, 48 characters per line, stops at null byte or end of range
+`dd poi(REGISTER)` : get data from register pointer address `da ...` : display ASCII, 48 characters per line, stops at null byte or end of range `du ...` : display Unicode

 ### Dump Structures from Memory
-structures can be hard to decipher once compiled to binary `dt STRUCT` : dump structure given its name, struct needs to be provided by a loaded symbol file ex. `dt ntdll!_TEB` : Thread Environment Block struct `dt -r ntdll!_TEB @$teb` : recursively display nested structures from the $teb pseudo register (instance of struct) `dt -r ntdll!_TEB @$teb ThreadLocalStoragePointer` : dump specific structure field only `?? sizeof(ntdll!_TEB)` : return size of the bytes in a struct
+structures can be hard to decipher once compiled to binary `dt STRUCT` : dump structure type given its name, struct needs to be provided by a loaded symbol file ex. `dt ntdll!_TEB` : Thread Environment Block struct `dt -r ntdll!_TEB @$teb` : recursively display nested structures from the $teb pseudo register (instance of struct) `dt -r ntdll!_TEB @$teb ThreadLocalStoragePointer` : dump specific structure type only `?? sizeof(ntdll!_TEB)` : return size of the bytes in a struct

 ### Writing to Memory